lightbend/cloudflow/docs/Getting Started.md

 * Create a GKE cluster with a specific name `./gke-create-cluster.sh <cluster-name>`
 * Install Cloudflow in the designated cluster `./install-gke.sh  <cluster-name>`

 This will take you through the process of installing Cloudflow in the cluster.
-In course of this it will ask a few questions regarding the storage class to be installed.
-The following should be the response to these:
+In the course of this installation, it will ask a few questions regarding the storage class to be installed.
+The following should be the responses to these:

 ```
 Select a storage class for workloads requiring persistent volumes with access mode 'ReadWriteMany'.